Organization of Women's Freedom in Iraq: Newsletter

 The OWFI has a website that contains updates on the events they have organized.
 It also works to bring awareness about what is happening in the Iraqi government and women's status in Iraq.
 The newsletter highlights their efforts in the fight for equal rights and legal status.
 Their website includes articles that give updates on the latest activities, campaigns, and press releases related to their organization and women's rights.
 It also provides a background to how the organization came to be, what they advocate for, and why their work is so important.
 The website includes a link to their Facebook page where they post videos of their radio station's content.
 In their newsletter posted in June 2018, they identify that the democracy in Iraq is not functioning, as the latest elections have failed to announce the final results from their elections.
 They organized an event and discussed the discrimination that exists in Iraq towards Black Iraqi women.
-On their website Yanar Mohammed says, “This year in particular we are committing to lobbying structural and legislative changes for women's rights in Iraq.”
+On their website Yanar Mohammed says, "This year in particular we are committing to lobbying structural and legislative changes for women's rights in Iraq."

-Employment and Sex Trafficking/Prostitution
+Employment and sex trafficking/prostitution

 There have been a lack of jobs and opportunity for education in Iraq.
-In Iraq the work force is male dominated and taking care of children and families and predominately a females duty.
-However, women who can work have been seeking jobs near Damascus, Syria because of the job shortage in Iraq.
+In Iraq the work force is male-dominated and taking care of children and families and predominately a female's duty.
+However, women who can work have been seeking jobs near Damascus, Syria, because of the job shortage in Iraq.
 Unfortunately for women, there are traffickers that trick them into sex work by telling them they will be working at textile factories where they can receive to $300 a month.
-This phenomenon has brought many women and girls as young as 12 years old to Damascus, Syria because of the economic instability that Iraqi families have faced in the past 15-years.
+This phenomenon has brought many women and girls as young as 12 years old to Damascus because of the economic instability that Iraqi families have faced in the past 15 years.
 Moreover, since there are limited employment opportunities for women, many of them turn to prostitution to for income.
 In order to sustain the cost of living for themselves and their families sex work is one of their only options.
 However, sex work is not appropriate according to the beliefs that many Iraqi's have.
 Many families disown these women and they are left with no homes because they are not following the Islamic beliefs.
 However, the OWFI helps women with this by preventing them from falling for these sex trafficking tricks and providing housing for victims of sex trafficking and those who have been rejected by their families.